metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 +++
 ## Titans @ Jaguars

 The Jaguars insist on running a zone coverage scheme that forces their linebackers to run around the field and even blanket receivers at times.
 It's not good when Jacksonville has a slow bunch of linebackers outside of Myles Jack.

+Jacksonville is still trying to build an offensive identity around Leonard Fournette instead of the passing game.
+The Titans are keying in on Fournette though, stalling the Jaguars anemic offense.

+Mariota sucks.

+ The Titans will run that ball with reckless abandon until it works, dammit.